aleph2c/miros/doc/recipes.rst

 Subscribing to an Event Posted by Another Active Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Your active object can subscribe to events published by other active objects.
+Your active object can subscribe to the events published by other active objects.

 An active object can set how the active fabric posts events to it.
 If it would like a message to take priority over all other events waiting to be managed,